-Water in a Changing World
+Water in a World in Transition

 This event has already taken place!

-Thus, in a world in transition that faces numerous challenges—both in terms of the quantity and quality of this resource—the issue of water is clearly a topic whose importance will only grow in the years and decades to come, potentially generating further tensions or conflicts at all levels across the globe.
+Thus, in a world in transition that faces numerous challenges—both in terms of the quantity and quality of this resource—the issue of water is clearly a topic whose importance will only grow in the years and decades to come, potentially generating additional tensions or conflicts at all levels across the globe.

-Opening remarks by Philippe Augé, President of the University of Montpellier
+Opening Remarks by Philippe Augé, President of the University of Montpellier

 In the presence of: